-With members including leading ICSOs, national CSO umbrella organisations, plus academic departments, multilateral organisations and corporations, the platform address the need for collaborative trend analysis in the sector.
+With members including leading ICSOs, national CSO umbrella organisations, and private sector companies, the platform address the need for collaborative trend analysis in the sector.
 Futurists, strategists, trend analysts and organisational learning and research specialists form a cross-sector community of experts and practitioners to share insights, explore key trends and develop relevant strategies.
 The platform also enables mutual learning and the pooling of resources.

-Current members are: Accenture Development Partnerships, ADRA Germany, Amnesty International, Care International, Direct Impact Group, Habitat for Humanity International, InterAction, Islamic Relief Worldwide, Mercy Corps, Oxfam International, Plan International, Save the Children International, Terre des Hommes, WaterAid and World Vision International.
+Current members include: Accenture Development Partnerships, ADRA Germany, Amnesty International, Care International, CBM International, Direct Impact Group, Habitat for Humanity International, InterAction, Islamic Relief Worldwide, Mercy Corps, Oxfam International, Plan International, Save the Children International, Sightsavers International, SOS Children’s Villages International, WaterAid and World Vision International.
 Other partners include: CISU – Civil Society in Development, Global Focus – Danish CSOs for Development Cooperation, and Partos.

 A monthly community newsletter is produced, with the valued support of the Direct Impact Group, to share information on planned collaborations, partner updates, events and resources.

 The members meet monthly online to learn and share from each others’ insights, as well as thought-provoking content from external contributors, on future scenarios and foresight.
 Recent topics include engaging youth in organisational scenario and strategy development processes, and urban futures and resilience.
 Future potential topics include global leadership perspectives on the megatrends affecting our sector, and migration.

 An annual in-person meeting allows the opportunity to collaboratively explore one particularly ‘hot’ or impactful futures topic in much greater depth.

-For 2019, the planned topic will be the implications of China’s rise on the future work of ICSOs.
-The main focus will be peer exchange, and contributions from external analysts, on how ICSOs are dealing with the multi-faceted implications which the Chinese ‘big development model’ has for ICSO’s advocacy, policy and programming work around the world.
-The meeting will be held in Asia in May/June 2019.
+For 2019, the planned topic is the implications of China’s rise on the future work of ICSOs.
+The main focus will be peer exchange, and contributions from external experts, on how ICSOs can strengthen their capacities to deal with the multi-faceted implications which the Chinese ‘big development model’ has for their policy and programming work around the world.
+The meeting will be held in Hong Kong in June 2019.